 - Google Sheets – publish to the web and link to the CSV version

-3. Add a Pointer in WHOIS/Registry Records
+3. Add a pointer in WHOIS/registry records

 To help geolocation providers find your feed automatically, add a reference to your IP registry object (like RIPE, ARIN, or APNIC).
-Example for RIPE:

 remarks: Geofeed https://yourdomain.com/geofeed.csv